spujol/3DSlicerRSNA2020/README.md

 ### Introduction

 <a href="https://slicer.org"> 3D Slicer </a> is a free, open source and extensible software for subject specific medical image analysis and 3D visualization.
 The software package is available natively for Windows, MacOSX and Linux.
+The software can also be run via Docker containers, on the cloud via web browsers or as a Jupyter Notebook kernel.
+Built over two decades through support from the National Institutes of Health and an international user and developer community, 3D Slicer brings cross-platform image processing tools worldwide to clinicians, researchers and the general public.

 ## Visualization